 Surfshark privacy and logs

 They also maintain a warrant canary to warn about privacy-related issues.
-As of January 13, 2021, the warrant canary showed no issues.
+Since this comparison guide was published, we have not seen any reports in the warrant canary about surveillance or data collection activities.

 PIA privacy and logs

 PIA has both strengths and weaknesses in the privacy and logs category.
 For strengths, it is a verified no logs VPN service, having been validated in two different court cases.
 But this is less reassuring when you remember that PIA is based in the United States.
 This means it could be forced to log users at any time by US authorities, as we have seen at least three times before.

 Another issue is that PIA is now part of a large VPN conglomerate falling under Kape Technologies.
 This may or may not be a good development, depending on your opinion and if you want an independent VPN service.

 Privacy and logs winner: Surfshark

 Netflix, Streaming, and Torrenting

 When it comes to Netflix and streaming, the choice is pretty stark.

 Surfshark is fast and unblocks a huge selection of services.
 It is one of the best VPNs for streaming.
 It and officially supports 17 different Netflix regions.
 Below I’m streaming UK Netflix through a Surfshark server in London with no problems!